How To Take Notes: 6 Top Tips

 To briefly recap, when someone makes an important point (in your opinion), summarize this in your own words instead of copying it down word-for-word.
 Adding your own touch won’t take away from the discussion point but will save you time.
 After the meeting, review your notes and, if necessary, rewrite them to enhance clarity and organization.
 This will reduce the loss of important details, but also give you a more finished product that would be ready for sharing and communicating to others, if needed.

 However, to extent that final point, and give you an even better tip – try to implement technology into your note-taking life.
 A tool like Bubbles Notetaker, that can handle summarizing key points and discussions and providing action items, while give you a ready to distribute product, can be a game-changer for you.
+Equally, if you're in sales, a tool like Scratchpad has a really useful notes feature where all of your notes auto-sync to Salesforce so there's nothing lost in the shuffle and you and your sales leaders have better visibility into your deals and conversations with prospects.

 3. Adopting Smart Note-Taking Strategies